 For Priority Fairness, we employ mediation analysis, aligned with the work of \citet{Imai2010}, to disentangle the direct and indirect effects of patient characteristics on waiting times.
-Access Fairness is evaluated through counterfactual analysis of KDPI score disparities \citep{Kusner2017}.
+Access Fairness is evaluated through counterfactual analysis of LKDPI score disparities \citep{Kusner2017}.
 Outcome Fairness evaluates graft survival through competing risks analysis \citep{PintoRamirez2022} to examine graft rejection risks in the presence of other competing causes of graft failure.
 Our analysis shows that while Asian patients face longer waitlist times, they demonstrate better graft survival outcomes.
 Conversely, White patients enjoy shorter waitlist durations but face higher risks of graft failure due to rejection.
 Black patients, while experiencing moderate waitlist times, face the highest risk of graft rejection.
 These conflicting results highlight the challenge of achieving fairness across all criteria simultaneously in kidney allocation.
-Our DEA approach addresses these complexities by concurrently minimizing unfavorable inputs (e.g., long waiting times) while maximizing desirable outputs (e.g., graft survival outcomes).
-The resulting hyperbolic efficiency measure provides a single, comprehensive score that captures how well the allocation system serves each patient or subgroup, considering multiple fairness criteria simultaneously.
+Our conditional DEA approach addresses these complexities by minimizing unfavorable inputs (e.g., long waiting times) while maximizing desirable outputs (e.g., graft survival outcomes).
+The resulting hyperbolic efficiency measure provides a single score that captures how well KPD allocations serve each patient or subgroup, considering multiple fairness criteria simultaneously.